I learned to meditate in a loft in Chelsea, with the young fencers of New York stampeding overhead.

 As we rest in the breath or in sensation, our attention naturally turns inside.
 In that way, the physical practice of yoga becomes a portal into meditation.

-Yoga is designed to prepare us for meditation.
 Ideally, yoga is practiced with a meditative awareness.
 It’s not like going to the gym where we’re more likely to remain unconscious of our thoughts or of our “state” as we strive to build muscle or develop flexibility.